digitalocean/container-blueprints/DOKS-hardening/snyk.md

 When the snyk CLI is invoked it will immediately start the scanning process and report back issues in a specific format.
 By default it will print a summary table using the standard output or the console.
 Snyk can generate reports in other formats as well, such as JSON, HTML, SARIF, etc.

-You can opt to push the results to the [Snyk Cloud Portal](https://app.snyk.io) via the `--report` flag to store and visualize scan results later.
+You can opt to push the results to the [Snyk Cloud Portal](https://app.snyk.io) (or web UI) via the `--report` flag to store and visualize scan results later.

 **Note:**